 Studying with TAFE SA online gives you access to TAFE SA's huge range of nationally recognised qualifications with the flexibility and freedom to study a qualification or short course in your own space, at your own pace.

 We understand that balancing study with everyday life can be challenging.
 That’s why we have a range of flexible study options to help you achieve your study goals.
-Studying with TAFE SA online gives you access to TAFE SA's huge range of resources and the freedom to study anywhere, any time.
+Studying with TAFE SA online or by Virtual Classroom gives you access to TAFE SA's huge range of resources and the freedom to study anywhere.
 Studying online gives you more control of your learning by allowing you to manage your workload and set your own deadlines.

 We are here to help.
 Our training environment keeps you connected and engaged with your lecturers throughout the online learning experience.
 We also have a dedicated student support team committed to helping you get the most out of your student experience, from enrolment through to graduation.